Newtonian-like gravity with variable $G$: Newtonian theory with variable G

 Note that, with $A\neq 0$, one would have a gravitational potential that does not vanish at infinity.
 However, the dynamical equation \eqref{eq-phi-sigma}, together with the ansatz \eqref{sol}, is invariant under the transformations $\psi\rightarrow\psi + \lambda$ and $\tilde\sigma\rightarrow\tilde\sigma+\lambda$, with $\lambda$ a constant.
 One can then work with $\lambda=-A$ to obtain the following configuration for the gravitational potential, \begin{widetext}

 \end{widetext} In the above expressions we have already make the identification $B = - G_0M$, such that the exterior gravitational force, acting on a test particle, matches the Newtonian one.
+One then can see that $G_0$ must match the value of Newton's gravitational constant.
 This is a general property for any static vacuum configuration, since \eqref{en1} always assume a Laplace's equation when the $\psi$ and $\sigma$ are time independent and $\rho=0$.
 Thus, this varying-$G$ Newtonian theory introduces effective modifications only inside matter.
+It is worth to note that Palatini formulations of $f(R)$ theories also introduce modifications of Newtonian gravity only inside matter content.

 However, the Yukawa-like potential for the interior solution is a particular behavior for the constant matter density configuration.
 When $\rho$ is a function of spatial coordinates, Eq.~\eqref{helmholtz} will not be a Helmholtz equation anymore.
 One thus need to investigate more realistic star configurations in order to better understand the modifications brought by this model.
 We leave this for a future work.
 Even so, for this simplistic model, one would not expect great deviations from the Newtonian interior potential.
 This because $k$ would be a typical small quantity.
 In fact, one can write,